shruti2126/ateam-142/README.md

     (b) can load one or multiple csv files as source file (see sample format) (c) can choose show report in screen or save the generated statistics files to a location.

-To the milk statistical analysis,

-go to folder with executable.jar file:
+To the milk statistical analysis, go to folder with executable.jar file:

-(you need to specify the path of your javafx lib) java --module-path "H:\javafx\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml -jar executable.jar
+(you need to change the to path of your javafx lib)  run java --module-path "H:\javafx\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml -jar executable.jar

-	VM argument:
-	--module-path "H:\javafx\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml
+tip: running in eclipse, set up VM argument as: (change path to your javafx lib path) --module-path "H:\javafx\javafx-sdk-11.0.2\lib" --add-modules javafx.controls,javafx.fxml

 6.  [place any comments or notes that will help the grader here]